NixOS/rfcs/rfcs/0137-nix-language-version.md

      Examples include semantic changes or removal of `builtins`, operators, or syntactic constructs.

+   Values are decidedly not covered by versioning, but must instead stay the same indefinitely.
+   In particular, there must not be, e.g., string values internally tagged with different language versions.
+   This constraint can be loosened with a follow-up RFC.

    <details><summary>Arguments</summary>

    - (+) The principled solution: guarantees reproducibility given a fixed language version